End Of Medicare Bonuses Will Cut Pay To Primary Care Doctors

 The incentive program began in 2011 and was designed to address disparities in Medicare reimbursements between primary care physicians and specialists.
 It distributed $664 million in bonuses in 2012, the most recent year that figures are available, to roughly 170,000 primary care practitioners, awarding each an average of $3,938, according to a 2014 report by the Medicare Payment Advisory Commission.

-Doctors who specialize in family medicine, internal medicine and geriatrics are eligible for the bonuses, as are nurse practitioners and physician assistants.
+Doctors in family medicine, internal medicine and geriatrics are eligible for the bonuses, as are nurse practitioners and physician assistants.

-Medicare generally pays lower fees for primary care visits to evaluate and coordinate patients’ care than for procedures that specialists perform.
-The difference is reflected in physician salaries.

-The impact of the bonus program is larger on practices with a substantial number of Medicare patients.
-Dr. Andy Lazris estimates 90 percent of the patients that his five-practitioner practice in Columbia, Md., treats are on Medicare.
+The effect the bonus program is larger on practices with more Medicare patients.
+Dr. Andy Lazris estimates 90 percent of the patients that his in Columbia, Md., treats are on Medicare.

 "When the bonus payments started, it was a pretty big deal for us," Lazris says.
 The extra $85,000 they received annually allowed them to hire two people to deal with the administrative requirements for being part of an accountable care organization and to help the practice incorporate two new Medicare programs related to managing patients' chronic diseases or overseeing their moves from a medical facility to home.